The estimates in this release are based on annual average data obtained from

 Reliability of the estimates

+error.
 When a sample, rather than the entire population, is surveyed, there is

-a chance that the sample estimates may differ from the "true" population values they
+a chance that the sample estimates may differ from the true population values

-error of the estimate.
-There is about a 90-percent chance, or level of confidence,
+by the standard error of the estimate.
+There is about a 90-percent chance, or

 The CPS data also are affected by nonsampling error.
 Nonsampling error can